kabirmoghe/kabirmoghe/README.md

 ## Hi there 👋

+I'm Kabir, and I'm passionate about applying AI and ML within full-stack solutions to solve real-world problems.
 <!--
 **kabirmoghe/kabirmoghe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.